The Best Bakery in Every State

 Augustine’s Bakery, Hays

 We heard about Augustine’s Bakery from Hays resident Allison Ochoa, who loves the cinnamon rolls and scones.
 Bakery staffers offer breakfast and lunch, and create customer cakes as well.
 Most intriguing are the delicious German specialties on the menu like kuchen, spitzbuben and savory bierocks.
+Cook up these traditional German recipes at home.

 Root-A-Bakers Bakery & Cafe, Morehead